 Brisbane is a nature lover’s paradise that offers the perfect blend of city living and natural attractions.
 With its stunning beaches, thriving music and arts scene, and an abundance of bars and shopping arcades, there is always something to do and enjoy in Brisbane.
 Brisbane locals are famous for their relaxed and laid-back attitude, making it the perfect place for those who prioritize a healthy work-life balance with their loved ones.

-While Brisbane may have a higher cost of living compared to other Australian cities, it still offers great value for money.
+While Brisbane may have a higher cost of living compared to other Australian cities, it still offers great value for money.- For a single person is approximately AUD 3,642 monthly and AUD 43,704 annually.

-• For a family of four, expenses in Brisbane are around AUD 7,676 monthly and AUD 92,112 annually.
+- For a family of four, expenses in Brisbane are around AUD 7,676 monthly and AUD 92,112 annually.

-• Students can expect to pay around AUD 2,500 monthly and AUD 30,000 annually for living expenses in Brisbane.
+- Students can expect to pay around AUD 2,500 monthly and AUD 30,000 annually for living expenses in Brisbane.

 However, living in Brisbane does come with its downsides.